 Claimont provides a professional and safe detox at home to support individuals in the first stages of recovery from alcohol and drug misuse or dependence, managing substance withdrawal in a supervised and controlled environment to reduce withdrawal symptoms and the risk of severe consequences.

-Following a full psychiatric and medical assessment to identify suitability and safety of a home detox, a live-in nurse or companion will support your individual care plan.
+Following the full psychiatric and medical assessment to identify suitability and safety of a home detox, your live-in nurse or companion will support your individual care plan.
 Usually, this will involve:

-This journey can often take months and may require a number of different services.
-Claimont provides support during this journey by way of case management, home visits or live-in companionship.
-We work with preferred specialist providers (addictions therapists, outpatient or day-care services), supporting attendance to clinical appointments or local fellowship meetings, or sign-posting to other recovery services (e.g. residential rehabilitation).
+The journey to sobriety can often take months and may require a number of different services.
+Claimont Health provides support during this journey by way of case management and live-in companionship during home detox treatment.

 Make an Enquiry